moslehazizi/points/README.md

 And navigate to http://127.0.0.1:8000/.

-You can log in as teacher by:
+You can log in as teacher:

  	username: 1111111111
   	password: testpass123

-Log in as student by:
+Log in as student:

 	username: 3333333333
  	password: testpass123